junxit/us-congress-bills-111/metadata.md

 - 2010-05-24 — Mr. Filner moved to suspend the rules and agree to the resolution.
 - 2010-05-24 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 371 - 0 (Roll no. 291). (text: CR H3719)
 - 2010-05-24 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 371 - 0 (Roll no. 291).(text: CR H3719)
+- 2010-05-25 — Received in the Senate and referred to the Committee on the Judiciary.